Semantic model connectivity with the XMLA endpoint

 B2B users must specify their organization UPN in tenant name.
 For example:

-To determine the primary domain name and ID of a Power BI tenant, sign into the Azure portal, select Azure Active Directory from the main menu, and then note the information on the Azure Active Directory Overview page.
-For more information, see Find the Microsoft Azure AD tenant ID and primary domain name.
+To determine the primary domain name and ID of a Power BI tenant, sign into the Azure portal, select Microsoft Entra ID from the main menu, and then note the information on the Microsoft Entra Overview page.
+For more information, see Find the Microsoft Entra tenant ID and primary domain name.

 Connecting to a My Workspace by using the XMLA endpoint is currently not supported.